shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 - `result`: element=`float`, shape=`call_shape`
 - `call_shape`=`[?,?]`

-i.e. the simply mapping of (a) has adjusted the call shape, and thus had impacts for how all other arguments are mapped / broadcast.
+Mapping `a` has adjusted the call shape, and thus had impacts for how all other arguments are mapped / broadcast.

 This introduces a question though of how mapping should work when the inputs are float3s instead of floats.
 To obtain the same result, the mapping command becomes more complex: